asmaamirkhan/DeepLearningNotes/9-SequenceModels/2-VanishingGradients.md

 $$a^{<t>} = \Gamma _o^{<t>}*tanh(c^{<t>})$$

-Where in equation 5 you decide what to output using a sigmoid function and in equation 6 you multiply that by the _tanh_ of the previous state.
+Where in first equation we decide what to output using a sigmoid function and in second equation we multiply that by the _tanh_ of the previous state.

 <img src="../res/RNNLSTM.png" width="600"  />